 16. Visit schools around the world.
 First, watch the video.
 Then, click on the map to see each photo and read the caption.
 Discuss similarities and differences.

-17. Read multicultural folk tales, fairy tales, and myths to younger students.
+18. Read multicultural folk tales, fairy tales, and myths to younger students.
 Compare versions of Cinderella from around the world.

 22. Play traditional games from other countries.
 Games Around the World includes directions cards, a world map, and response sheets that kids will love all year long.

 23. “Globalize” your brain breaks and dance parties.
 Kid World Citizen compiled 25 songs from around the world that are sure to get kids (and teachers) moving and singing.

 24. Read books from the “If You Were Me and Lived in …” ancient civilizations series by Carole P. Roman.
 Print our FREE note-taking guide.